Desalination: Small-scale solar

 The United States, France and the United Arab Emirates are working to develop practical solar desalination.
 AquaDania's WaterStillar has been installed at Dahab, Egypt, and in Playa del Carmen, Mexico.
-In this approach, a solar thermal collector measuring two square metres can distill from 40 to 60 litres per day from any local water source – five times more than conventional stills.
+In this approach, a solar thermal collector measuring two square metres can distill from 40 to 60 liters per day from any local water source – five times more than conventional stills.
 It eliminates the need for plastic PET bottles or energy-consuming water transport.
-In Central California, a startup company WaterFX is developing a solar-powered method of desalination that can enable the use of local water, including runoff water that can be treated and used again.
-Salty groundwater in the region would be treated to become freshwater, and in areas near the ocean, seawater could be treated.

-Energy-Based Desalination
+Energy-based desalination

 Integrating renewable energy into desalination processes is a key strategy to relieve the high demand for energy and environmental impact of conventional desalination.
 While most of today's desalination plants are powered mainly by fossil fuels, some use solar, wind, geothermal and wave.
 These systems are especially appealing in sparsely populated and remote regions in which grid access is lacking, but renewable resources abound.

-Solar-Powered Desalination
+Solar-powered desalination

 There are two types of solar-powered desalination; solar thermal-based and PV-based.
 Solar thermal desalination uses concentrated solar power (CSP) or solar collectors to produce heat for applications like multi-effect distillation (MED), multi-stage flash distillation (MSF) or membrane distillation (MD).
 In comparison, PV-driven systems use sunlight to produce energy to run reverse osmosis (RO) or electrodialysis units.
 Phase change materials, nanofluids and modern thermal storage technologies have been widely utilized to improve efficiency of small-scale solar stills and hybrid systems (Ghaffour, 2016).
 For example, modular solar distillation devices have been introduced in coastal villages in North Africa and the Middle East, delivering up to 5,000 liters of clean water per day with no greenhouse gas (GHG) emissions (IRENA, 2022).

-Systems Powered by Wind and Hybrid
+Systems powered by wind and hybrid

 Wind-driven desalination employs mechanical or electrical power from wind turbines to operate RO units or pressurize feedwater.
-Wind-solar hybrid systems are under test under different weather conditions to avoid erratic conditions.
+Wind–solar hybrid systems are under test under different weather conditions to avoid erratic conditions.
 In Spain, an integrated wind–PV desalination facility has been in the Canary Islands, and has seen a 40% reduction in operating expenses when compared to grid-based desalination systems due to the deployment in 2019 (Al-Karaghouli & Kazmerski, 2013).